Britain extends help to coronavirus-hit borrowers

-LONDON, Nov 2 (Reuters) - Britain's financial watchdog on Monday extended payment holidays on credit cards, car finance, personal loans and pawned goods ahead of tougher coronavirus restrictions later this week.
+LONDON, Nov 2 (Reuters) - Britain's financial watchdog said on Monday it would extend payment holidays on credit cards, car finance, personal loans and pawned goods before tougher coronavirus restrictions come into effect this week.

+Britain announced a one-month lockdown across England would start on Thursday to contain a second wave of the pandemic.

 Consumers who have not yet had a payment deferral under guidance issued in July can request one that lasts for up to six months, the Financial Conduct Authority said in a statement.